 Content for Executives

-Attendance to the AFP Executive Institute and Executive Content is limited to corporate practitioners with the title of treasurer, chief financial officer, vice president of finance, assistant treasurer or controller.
+The Executive Institute is limited to corporate practitioners with the title of treasurer, chief financial officer, vice president of finance, assistant treasurer or controller.

 Sessions for Executives

 In May 2021, Amazon issued $18.5B in bonds that included two firsts: its first sustainability bond, and the first time any corporate issuer built an enhanced diversity, equity and inclusion (DEI) coordinator role into a single-day bond issuance.
 Join this session to hear tips and ideas, learn best practices for building an impactful DEI initiative by actively supporting and partnering with minority- and mission-led firms, integrating them into your commercial paper, investments and debt capital markets activities.

 Emerging Cyber Risks Financial Lessons from the Fast Lane

 Managing the Structure of Distributed Finance

 Modernizing Liquidity and Investments for a Resilient Treasury

 Succession Planning for the Future of Treasury with Gen Z and Millennials